HarveyHistory/StatLine/README.md

 # StatLine

-StatLine is a small personal project that tracks Hypixel player statistics for myself and a few friends.
+StatLine is a small personal Discord bot built to fetch and display Hypixel player statistics in a simple and readable way.

-It allows us to view basic stats, compare performance, and track progress over time in game modes like BedWars and SkyWars without relying on in game menus.
+The bot is designed for use by myself and a few friends, allowing us to quickly view player stats on demand without needing to navigate in game menus.
+It currently focuses on BedWars stats, but may be expanded in the future.

+## Features

+* Fetch player stats using the Hypixel API
+* Display BedWars statistics such as wins, losses, and FKDR
+* Simple command-based usage through Discord
+* Basic caching system to reduce unnecessary API requests
+* Rate limit awareness to stay within API limits

+## Usage

+The bot responds to commands to retrieve player stats.

+Example:

+* `/stats <uuid>` → returns player statistics

+All data is fetched only when a command is used.

+## API Usage

+This project uses the Hypixel API to retrieve player data.
+Requests are made on demand and responses are cached to reduce API usage.

+The bot does not perform any continuous polling, automated tracking, or background data collection.

+## Purpose

-This project is mainly for learning how to work with the Hypixel API and handle player data.
-It is not a public service and is only used by a small group.
+This project was created to learn how to work with external APIs and integrate them into a simple Discord-based tool.
+It is intended for small-scale personal use and is not a public service.

-All API usage follows Hypixel guidelines and stays within rate limits.
-This project does not include automated tracking, proxying, or any restricted features.
+## Disclaimer

 This project is not affiliated with or endorsed by Hypixel.